Updated March 31, 2026

 - New Mexico commercial auto minimum liability limits are $25,000/$50,000/$10,000, so any service truck, trailer, or jobsite vehicle should be reviewed against those limits.

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, which matters when you rent office, yard, or storage space for waterproofing materials and equipment.
+- Most commercial leases in New Mexico require proof of general liability coverage, which matters when you rent office, yard, or storage space for waterproofing materials and equipment.

 - The New Mexico Office of Superintendent of Insurance regulates coverage in the state, so policy forms, endorsements, and certificates should be checked for New Mexico-specific wording.